 The most trafficked mammal in the world is the critically endangered pangolin.
-To help the species’ numbers grow, Smithsonian veterinarians want to help save the pangolin across Southeast Asia by purchasing ultrasound equipment and special hormone kits to study pangolin reproduction, equipping and supplying a pangolin rehabilitation outpost, providing hands-on training to those caring for pangolins in the field, and launching campaigns to educate local communities about the value of protecting the species.
+To help the species’ numbers grow, veterinarians want to help save the pangolin across Southeast Asia by purchasing ultrasound equipment and special hormone kits to study pangolin reproduction, equipping and supplying a pangolin rehabilitation outpost, providing hands-on training to those caring for pangolins in the field, and launching campaigns to educate local communities about the value of protecting the species.
 By tackling the crisis on multiple fronts in multiple countries, we can make a true impact in saving these endangered pangolins.

 Why are pangolins in trouble?